 Public safety was the top priority for the more than 26,000 residents who responded to the Thrive305 survey, the largest public engagement initiative in Miami-Dade County government's history.
 In response to residents' concerns and a simultaneous uptick in gun violence, the Miami-Dade County Peace & Prosperity Plan ("the Plan") was adopted with unanimous support from the Board of County Commissioners ("Board").
 Though an annual Plan, the County has committed more than \$90 million of investments, through the proceeds from the renaming of the Miami-Dade County-owned sports and entertainment arena, over nineteen years to strengthen the County's community violence prevention and intervention infrastructure to reduce violence, promote safety, and create thriving neighborhoods.
-Since the implementation of The Peace and Prosperity Plan for FY 2020-21 and 2021-22 ("Years 1 & 2 Plan"), our County has experienced a 19% decrease in gun-related homicides, engaged more at-risk youth in new and expanded transformational and positive programming, and is actively engaging with other municipalities across the United States to help eradicate the gun violence epidemic that is plaguing communities, neighborhoods, and families through the Community Violence Intervention model.
+Since the implementation of The Peace and Prosperity Plan for FY 2020-21 and 2021-22 ("Years 1 & 2 Plan"), our County has experienced a 19% decrease in gun-related homicides, engaged more at-risk youth in new and expanded transformational and positive programming, and is actively engaging with other municipalities across the United States to help eradicate the gun violence prevention model.